 \textbf{Security Implications of D-NS} In practice, adversaries, network conditions, and software systems evolve continuously; yet agents trained under stationary assumptions learn on fixed dynamics and predictable behavior.
 Such agents are brittle to change and exploitable in dynamic environments, where they can fail by adopting obsolete strategies, or be manipulated by adversarial tactics.
 Beyond adversarial evolution, broader concept drift (\eg firewall or software updates) can degrade performance over time, causing silent failures undermining long-term performance.
 Critically, systems may appear effective under static evaluation providing a false sense of robustness, but perform unreliably, once deployed in the ever-changing landscape of cybersecurity operations.

 \textbf{Recommendations for D-NS} Cybersecurity tasks are inherently dynamic, so DRL agents must be explicitly exposed to such variability during training.
-Environments should be designed with adaptation and change in mind; for example, non-stationarity can be incorporated through temporal shifts, randomized parameters, evolving network topologies, and adaptive adversaries.
-Additionally, techniques such as curriculum learning, domain randomization, and population-based training can help agents generalize and adapt to progressively changing or hardening conditions.
-Furthermore, adversarial training should be used where appropriate, having both sides evolve iteratively (alternating or concurrently updating attacker and defender policies).
-Training agents against adaptive counterparts simulates the attacker-defender arms race, enabling agents to learn adaptive strategies~\cite{tsingenopoulos2023adversarial}.
+Environments should be designed for adaptation; for example, non-stationarity can be incorporated through temporal shifts, randomized parameters, evolving topologies, and adaptive adversaries \eg~\cite{zhao2021structural}.
+Additionally, techniques such as curriculum learning, domain randomization, and population-based training can further help agents generalize to progressively hardening conditions.
+Furthermore, adversarial training should be used where appropriate, having both sides evolve iteratively (alternating or concurrently updating attacker and defender policies), \eg~\cite{cortellazzi2024train,goel2024optimizing}.
+Training agents against adaptive counterparts simulates the attacker-defender arms race, enabling agents to adapt~\cite{tsingenopoulos2023adversarial}.
 Brittleness, and long-term resilience can then be measured through transfer tests against unseen strategies.
 The intentional embedding of non-stationarity in environments means \ac{DRL} agents understand the evolving security landscape.